Decree of Basis and Guarantees: History

 The General State Ministry was in fact Second Head of State, elected by census and indirect suffrage in four grades and substituted the First Head in case of death or incapacity.
 A Judicial Chamber of five members, elected by the First Head of the three candidates proposed by each Province, acted as supreme court.
 Its members had to have legal education and remained in their positions while their good performance lasted.

 In each of the Provinces (Alajuela, Cartago, Guanacaste, Heredia and San José) there was a Political Chief appointed by the First Head.
 The municipalities were abolished altogether.

 The Decree of Bases and Guarantees did not mention the procedure for its reform, so it could be assumed that the constitutional review would be carried out using the prescribed for the issuance of codes, ordinances and general regulations, that is, through an agreement between the First Head and the Consultative Chamber.
 This would make it possible to conceptualize the Decree as a flexible constitutional text.

-The Decree of Bases and Guarantees was in force for a very short period, since in April 1842 the invasion of General Francisco Morazán Quesada overthrew the institutionalized dictatorship of Carrillo and the constitutional order was broken.
-Initially Morazán kept the Decree for some purposes, but on June 6, 1842 declared it void, a decision confirmed on August 24 of that same year by a Constituent Assembly.
+The Decree of Bases and Guarantees was in force for a very short period, since in April 1842 the invasion of General Francisco Morazán overthrew the institutionalized dictatorship of Carrillo and the constitutional order was broken.
+Initially Morazán kept the Decree for some purposes, but on 6 June 1842 declared it void, a decision confirmed on 24 August of that same year by a Constituent Assembly.
 This put in force again, provisionally and in the adaptable, the Fundamental Law of the State of Costa Rica of 1825.